brucontrol/docs/docs/application/workspaces.md

 ## Workspace Tab Bar

-When you have two or more *visible* workspaces, a tab bar appears above the Dashboard.
+When multiple workspaces are visible, a tab bar appears above the Dashboard.
+Tabs can be reordered by dragging.
 Each tab represents one workspace.
 (Hidden workspaces do not appear in the tab bar.)

 - **Switch workspaces** — Click a tab to view that workspace's dashboard
 - **Reorder tabs** — Drag a tab left or right to change the order